 It is unfortunate that many of these mistakes happen during surgery.
 We have all heard of the surgical “never events” that can include:

 These just happen to be the most reported surgical errors, but they do not show us a complete picture of all the mistakes that can happen in surgery.
 We do not really know how often more “minor” surgical errors occur because there are not astringent reporting requirements.
 Often, those errors are just as deadly.

 There are so many people involved in a surgical operation: doctors who make a diagnosis, nurses who prep a patient and are involved in the surgery, the surgeons responsible for performing the surgery, etc. We expect them all to be professional and operate with a high standard of medical care.

 What happens if they fail to do that?

 If you or a loved one have suffered from a surgical mistake, let us help.
-At the Weitz Firm, our qualified and experienced team will be by your side, fighting to secure the compensation you deserve.
+At The Weitz Firm, LLC, our qualified and experienced team will be by your side, fighting to secure the compensation you deserve.
 This includes: